 The proposal for a large child benefit program was the flagship issue of PiS' successful campaign leading up to the parliamentary elections in October 2015.
-After the party achieved a surprising landslide victory, PiS quickly delivered on its promise, and parents began receiving monthly checks as early as April 2016.
-The child benefit program had two components: an unconditional monthly cash transfer of \$125 for the second child and for each subsequent child under age 18 in a family, and a means-tested monthly transfer of \$125 for the first child in a family.1 We exploit municipal-level variation in the intensity of treatment (the per capita child benefit amount) to study the effects of the cash transfer on changes in levels of support for PiS.
-Our main results show that a cash transfer amount of \$100 per capita translated into an increase in the vote share for PiS of nearly two percentage points in the parliamentary elections of October 2019.
+Once the party achieved a surprising landslide victory, PiS quickly delivered on its promise, and parents began receiving monthly checks as early as April 2016.
+The child benefit program was the largest social transfer program since Poland's transition to a market economy, and it significantly improved the financial situation of families with children.
+We exploit municipal-level variation in the treatment intensity (the per capita child benefit amount) to study the effects of the cash transfer on changes in levels of support for PiS.
+Our main results show that a cash transfer amount of \$100 per capita translated into an increase of nearly two percentage points in the vote share for PiS in the parliamentary elections of October 2019.

 Figure 1 illustrates our empirical strategy.
-In the treatment period, we observe a strong positive correlation between the change in the support for PiS and the per capita cash transfer amount received (see Figure 1a).
+In the treatment period, we observe a strong positive correlation between the change in support for PiS and the per capita cash transfer amount received (see Figure 1a).
 This relationship was not observed before the introduction of the child benefit (Figure 1b).
-In our paper, we show that these descriptive results hold even after controlling for a set of geographic, demographic, political, and economic variables, and for region fixed effects.
+In this paper, we show that these descriptive results hold even after controlling for a set of geographic, demographic, political, and economic variables, and for region fixed effects.
 We also find a significant positive impact on voter turnout.
 Hence, we conclude that the ruling party made gains largely because they won the votes of people who had not previously voted.
-We observe strong effects across all types of the elections, and show that electoral gains attributable to the child benefit were particularly large for the politicians who were responsible for introducing the child benefit program.
+We observe strong effects across all types of the elections, and show that electoral gains attributable to the child benefit program were particularly large for the politicians who were responsible for introducing the child benefit program.
 These findings suggest that the effects were not driven solely by instrumentalist motives, but were, rather, attributable at least in part to the mechanism of voter reciprocity.
 We corroborate our main results with an analysis of individual survey data.
 Finally, we address challenges to identification by showing that our results cannot be explained by differences in deep-rooted social norms, political polarization, cultural change, pre-treatment trends in economic and demographic characteristics, other government policies, or the mobilization of childless voters.

-This article is related to the previous literature that has investigated the impact of various government welfare and spending programs introduced by incumbent parties on the citizens' support for these parties.
-Most of this research has examined the impact of conditional cash transfers (CCT) on voting behaviour in middle- and low-income countries (e.g., Conover et al., 2020; De La O, 2013; Zucco Jr, 2013).
-A meta-analysis by Araújo (2021) using a sample of 10 experimental and quasi-experimental studies found a positive effect of CCTs on voter support for the incumbent parties.
-Other studies have shown that voters in rich countries reward government spending on a variety of programs, including spending on post-disaster relief (Bechtel and Hainmueller, 2011), trade-related job training, employment assistance (Margalit, 2011), tax-cuts (Healy, Persson, and Snowberg, 2017), stimulus transfers (Vannutelli, 2020), and means-tested welfare benefits (Kogan, 2021).
+This article is related to the previous literature that has investigated the impact of various government welfare and spending programs introduced by incumbent parties on the citizens' support for those parties.
+Most of this research has examined the impact of conditional cash transfers on voting behavior in middle- and low-income countries (e.g., Conover et al., 2020; De La O, 2013; Zucco Jr, 2013).
+A meta-analysis by Araújo (2021) using a sample of 10 experimental and quasi-experimental studies found a positive effect of conditional cash transfers on voter support for incumbent parties.
+Other studies have shown that voters in rich countries reward government spending on a variety of programs, including spending on post-disaster relief (Bechtel and Hainmueller, 2011), trade-related job training, employment assistance (Margalit,

+2011), tax-cuts (Healy, Persson, and Snowberg, 2017), stimulus transfers (Vannutelli, 2020), and means-tested welfare benefits (Kogan, 2021).
 On the other hand, some authors have reached the opposite conclusion about the effects of government spending on voting behavior, especially for developing countries.
-For instance, Blattman, Emeriau, and Fiala (2018) found that the introduction anti-poverty programs hurt the electoral outcomes of the ruling party in Uganda, while Zimmermann (2021) showed that prolonged exposure to an anti-poverty program in India reduced electoral support for the government.
+For instance, Blattman, Emeriau, and Fiala (2018) found that the introduction of anti-poverty programs hurt the electoral outcomes of the ruling party in Uganda, while Zimmermann (2021) showed that prolonged exposure to an anti-poverty program in India reduced electoral support for the government.